analytixncs/naviga-analytics-docs/docs/informer/hearst-implementation.md

 - **Final Field Label Expression** - NOT USED in the final dataset, but for informational purposes, you could use this code to **update the label of fields** with descriptions.
 - **Final Object Map Pair** - --NO LONGER NEEDED-- The key/value pairs will be extracted and used to create a lookup object in the **naviga.securityMapLookup** saved function
-- **Final Condense Multi Valued Expression** - Used in the HNP Security dataset to convert multivalued fields to a string of values
+- **Final Condense Multi Valued Expression** - Used in the HNP Security dataset to convert multivalued fields to a string of values.
 - **Final Alias Array** - Used in the HNP Security dataset to the field array will tell us the fields in the mapping to process.

 #### Build the Final Dataset